mosra/magnum-website/content/blog/guest-posts/area-lights-with-ltcs.rst

     Check out the `paper on Eric Heitz's Research Page <https://eheitzresearch.wordpress.com/415-2/>`_ for a more detailed and complete explanation.
-It is very well written and has a ton of supplemental material like a WebGL implementation to play around with.
+It is very well written and has a ton of supplemental material such as a WebGL implementation to play around with.

 To understand linearly transformed cosines I will start off by explaining some